kimoonkim/spark/resource-managers/kubernetes/README.md

 # Building Extra Submodules for Spark with Kubernetes

 There are non-core extra submodules such as token-refresh-server.
-To build those, use the `kubernetes-extra` profile when invoking Maven.
+To build those, use the `kubernetes-*-extra` profiles like `kubernetes-hdfs-extra` when invoking Maven.
 For example, to build the token-refresh-server submodule:

+    build/mvn package -Pkubernetes-hdfs-extra  \
-    build/mvn package -Pkubernetes-extra -pl resource-managers/kubernetes/token-refresh-rver -am
+        -pl resource-managers/kubernetes/token-refresh-server -am

 Some of these submodules are helper Kubernetes services.
 They need not be part of the Spark distribution.
 The distribution build script will not include